alvinadjei/Eyeblink/README.md

 Author(s): Alvin Adjei, University of California San Francisco

 ## Requirements
-### Software
-The code for this project is written in Python and in the Arduino IDE.
-The required Python libraries and their versions are specified in _requirements.txt_.
-To install them, run <code>python -m pip install -r requirements.txt</code>
-in the terminal in the project's root directory.

-The Arduino code requires the Adafruit NeoPixel library, which can be installed via the Library Manager in the Arduino IDE.

 ### Hardware
 - Designed to work on Windows 10 and newer.
 Untested on Mac.
 - 1 $\times$